-Ashtons Legal is a partnership which is authorised and regulated by the Solicitors Regulation Authority (recognised body number 45826).
+Ashtons Legal is a partnership which is authorised and regulated by the Solicitors Regulation Authority (licensed body number 45826).
 All references to ‘us’ or ‘we’ throughout this statement are to Ashtons Legal.

 What information we hold about you